Q. Will our pets be in Heaven with us?

 So the statement you’re asking about isn’t a threat or warning about punishment for our sins.
 God no longer counts those against us, because we are reconciled to him in Christ.
 Rather, it’s an encouragement to leave it to Christ to judge in the end the nature of anyone’s ministry, and to work in good faith with anyone who names the name of Christ and appears to be of honest and trustworthy character.
 We can be confident that glory will ultimately go to that name, both now on earth as ministry is done, and later in heaven as everyone’s motives, good or bad, are shown for all to see.

 Q. I have two items.
 The first relates to something you wrote on your blog.
 The second is related to your book, Paradigms on Pilgrimage.
-[I will answer this reader’s second question in my next post.]
+[That book is now available free online through the link provided.
+I will answer this reader’s second question in my next post.]

 Do you believe in proportional punishment in hell and an eventual ceasing-to-be?
 (Jesus said, “The servant who knows the master’s will and does not get ready or does not do what the master wants will be beaten with many blows, but the one who does not know and does things deserving punishment will be beaten with few blows” and “Do not be afraid of those who kill the body but cannot kill the soul; rather, be afraid of the One who can destroy both soul and body in hell.)
 Or do you believe people in hell can be “saved” if they repent enough?